 From there I jumped into Sketch to layout the design of the content modules.
 The design came together rather quickly.

 Lesson?
 Naming is important and should be revisited as you iterate.
-The way you name something, even in the initial stages when a concept or idea is fuzzy, contains vital bearings on the direction of the project—whether you’re conscience of it or not.
+The way you name something, even in the initial stages when a concept or idea is fuzzy, contains vital bearings on the direction of the project—whether you’re consciousness of it or not.
 It would probably be a good idea to revisit the way you’ve named a project, task, or design as it matures.
 This would help ensure you’re understanding of the thing hasn’t deviated from the original conception (and if it has, make sure it’s for good reason).
 Otherwise you’ll eventually hit a wall and wonder, “why isn’t this thing working?
 It seemed so clear at first...”.
 It could be because the words you use to talk about the thing you’re creating hold subtle assumptions which may be slightly incorrect.